Forest Tax Law Lands Open to Public Recreation

 How do I know which tax law lands are open to public recreation?

-- To view the open tax law lands, you can use the Private Forest Lands Open to Public Recreation web mapping application.
+- To view the open tax law lands, you can use the Private Forest Lands Open for Public Recreation web mapping application, which is now mobile-friendly.

 - You can also use the open lands listings.
 A list of open land is created in March of each year.
 The list shows legal descriptions only.
 You may need to reference county plat books to identify ownership boundaries, roads, rivers, lakes, and other physical land features.
 Plat books can be purchased from your county clerk, directly from the publisher, or are available at public libraries.